mintty/mintty/wiki/CtrlSeqs.md

 ## Cursor style ##

 The VT510 _[DECSCUSR](http://vt100.net/docs/vt510-rm/DECSCUSR)_ sequence
-can be used to control cursor shape and blinking.
+can be used to control cursor type (shape) and blinking.
 It takes an optional second parameter (proprietary extension) to set the blinking interval in milliseconds.